Antipurity/sensor-network/docs/ROADMAP.md

             - ❌ System resources, if exposed: `m=performance.memory, m.usedJSHeapSize / m.totalJSHeapSize`.
 (Doesn't report a good number.
 Nor would have been useful even with a good estimate of RAM usage, because if JS over-allocates, it's usually already too late to do anything from JS.)
             - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
             - ⋯ Read from file.
+                - ⋯ Allow `noFeedback=false`.
+Research dataset distillation: loop: do several iterations of learning on adjustable data points (preserving all gradient graphs), then evaluate on the bigger dataset (not learning model weights), accumulating gradient and finally adjusting the data points.
+(Might be a bit strange for autoregressive tasks.)
+(ML-based compression: the more you live, the more you know and the faster you learn.)
             - ⋯ In extension, read from tabs.
             - ⋯ Read from Internet, with WebRTC, RabbitMQ preferable.
                 - ⋯ Each data packet (1+ cells) references its meta-data (cellShape & partSize & noData & noFeedback) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).